mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 Note:
 It was time to get Zdzislaw 2.0
-This time I will use a smaller Arduino, less sensors, and a smaller water pump.
+This time I will use a smaller Arduino, fewer sensors, and a smaller water pump.

 It is going to be different!
 I mean, I will kill a different plant.